 Creative ways people survived the first world war

 There was a time during the early part of the 20th century when people in Britain only heard about war through the newspapers or radio, and it usually consisted of some distant battlefield on the other side of the earth.
-When the first world war broke out in July 1914, the people of Europe had never seen a conflict fought in this way before, with warfare changing from mass cavalry charges and single-shot weapons used in line formation, to trench combat with machine guns and artillery.
+When the First World War broke out in July 1914, the people of Europe had never seen a conflict fought in this way before, with warfare changing from mass cavalry charges and single-shot weapons used in line formation, to trench combat with machine guns and artillery.

 (A picture of a man with shellshock, a psychological condition that affected thousands)

 There was a massive recruitment drive in Britain for young men to join up, and it was heavily propaganda-based.
-Britain joined the war in August and repeatedly claimed it would be a short war, even going as far as to say it’ll be over by Christmas.
+Britain joined the war in August and repeatedly claimed it would be a short war, even going as far as to say it would be over by Christmas.
 Due to poor planning and shallow waterlogged trenches that were only designed to be lived in for a short time, things went from patriotic to living in hell really fast.

 (typical living conditions for people in the trenches, especially during the first year when they were much shallower.
 Add getting shot at on a regular basis and it’s easy to understand why some people couldn’t take it)